skip to Main Content

 Source for the data used in this article is the Federal Reserve Bank of St. Louis data (FRED).
 FRED’s data on labor productivity in the US nonfarm business sector starts with 1948.

-US labor productivity, as measured by output per worker for all US workers, has increased on average by +1.9% since 1948 (see Figure 1).
+US labor productivity, as measured by output per worker for all US workers, has increased on average by +1.9% per year since 1948 (see Figure 1).
 Despite considerable discussion of the impact of electronic and digital products and services on labor; no upward trend in the growth rate of labor productivity is evident.
 The growth in labor productivity may however have slowed without the advances in these products and services.

 Year-to-year variability in labor productivity is striking.
 Annual percent change ranges from -2.6% to +8.8% with spikes up and down common.
 This variability suggests any individual year change, let alone data less than a year in length, should be viewed with caution.
 A multiple year average is likely to be a more reliable measure.
 Figure 1 includes a 5-year moving average.